frycast/rcosmo/README.md

 ```

 Download a CMB map from NASA archives (which may take some time to download).
-Then, take an approximately uniform random sample and plot:
+Then, take an approximately uniform random sample and create an interactive 3D plot:

 ```r
 downloadCMBMap()